roblaing/webgames/ricerocks/README.md

 the left arrow to rotate counter-clockwise, the right arrow to rotate clockwise, and the up arrow to move in the direction the spaceship is currently pointed.

-In JavaScript, this translates to attaching two listeners to the document object which can share a callback I've named keyListener:
+In JavaScript, this translates to initially attaching two listeners to the document object which can share a callback I've named keyListener:

 ```javascript